Chiara de Blasio doesn’t dress like a typical politician’s daughter — and she doesn’t plan to — no matter who her father is.

-Since entering the political spotlight with her family, Chiara says she's felt no pressure to dress a certain way.
-Put simply: "I go with my own style."
+Since entering the spotlight, Chiara says she’s felt no pressure to dress a certain way.
+Put simply: “I go with my own style.”

-So it's no surprise that when amNewYork met the mayor's daughter while she was home recently for spring break from California's Santa Clara University, she chose one of her favorite stores, L Train Vintage in Gowanus Brooklyn, near the de Blasios' neighborhood of Park Slope, to conduct the interview.
+So it’s no surprise that when amNewYork met the fashionista teen while she was home recently for spring break from California’s Santa Clara University, she chose one of her favorite stores, L Train Vintage in Gowanus Brooklyn, near the de Blasios’ neighborhood of Park Slope, to conduct the interview.

 And on this day, style, not politics, was the topic du jour.

 A bubbly Chiara breezed into the store — which was empty save for one or two customers — ready to shop, wearing an outfit that represented her personal style, which she describes as a darker take on the hippie aesthetic.

 “I have lots of floral stuff, but I wear a lot of black, and I’m totally into metal [music], but I’m also into all these patterns and clothes that hippies would typically wear,” she says.

 That afternoon, she paired a concert tee she bought during the Finnish Metal Tour in 2011 with a patchwork handbag her uncle gave her, BDG skinny jeans from Urban Outfitters, an old pair of Dr. Martens boots that her friend’s sister “wore for years” before passing them along to Chiara and a stone necklace that her friend’s cousin made.
 She also donned a bindi, which she bought on San Francisco’s famed Haight Street, on her forehead, her signature ear gauges and a brand-new septum piercing, which she got while she was home in New York last month.

 One noticeably absent item: A floral headband, which became her signature fashion piece during the mayoral campaign.
 She even wore oversized floral headpieces on the nights her father won the primary and the election.